stla/jackR/README.md

 *Schur polynomials* have applications in combinatorics and *zonal polynomials* have applications in multivariate statistics.
-They are particular cases of [*Jack polynomials*](https://en.wikipedia.org/wiki/Jack_function "Jack polynomials on Wikipedia").
+They are particular cases of [*Jack polynomials*](https://en.wikipedia.org/wiki/Jack_function "Jack polynomials on Wikipedia"), which are some multivariate symmetric polynomials.
 The original purpose of this package was the evaluation and the computation in symbolic form of these polynomials.
 Now it contains much more stuff dealing with multivariate symmetric polynomials.

 ## Breaking change in version 6.0.0